du82/nonograph/content/legal.md

 This service is not intended for children under 13 years old.
 We don't knowingly collect any information from children under 13.

-Any content that sexualizes, exploits, or fetishizes children is strictly prohibited and will be removed and reported to appropriate authorities.
+Any content that sexualizes, exploits, or fetishizes children is strictly prohibited and will be removed immediately.
 This includes written content, links to such material, or any other form of child exploitation content.
+Such violations will result in reporting to relevant authorities as required by applicable law.

 ## Changes to This Policy